code-not-found/code-not-found.github.io/_posts/jms/2014-01-11-jms-apache-activemq-installation.md

 [Apache ActiveMQ](http://activemq.apache.org/) is an open source message broker written in Java that offers JMS, REST and WebSocket interfaces.
 It supports protocols like AMQP, MQTT, OpenWire and STOMP that can be used by applications in different languages.
 Following tutorial details how to install ActiveMQ on Windows or Unix and perform a start/stop of the installed instance.

  First thing to do is to download the ActiveMQ binaries.
-Go the the [ActiveMQ download page](http://activemq.apache.org/download.html) and click on the latest stable release link in the <file>Latest Releases</file> section.
-Then in the <file>Getting the Binary Distributions</file> section click on the download link for your operating system.
+Go the the [ActiveMQ download page](http://activemq.apache.org/download.html) and click on the latest stable release link in the <var>Latest Releases</var> section.
+Then in the <var>Getting the Binary Distributions</var> section click on the download link for your operating system.
 At the time of writing the latest stable release was apache-activemq-5.13.3.

 <figure>
     <img src="{{ site.url }}/assets/images/jms/apache-activemq-download.png" alt="apache activemq download">